Brake Inspections in San Antonio, TX

 After a detailed inspection, the pads and rotors were replaced on this Ford F150

 After thoroughly inspecting the system, an expert mechanic can make the right recommendations of which parts should be replaced, which are in good condition, and which ones may need attention in the near future.
 Because components wear out at different rates, you may have the option to replace only a few necessary parts or to go ahead and replace all moderately to extremely worn parts at once.
 For example, front pads often wear out sooner than rear pads or shoes.
-Keep in mind that following a few maintenance and driving tips can extend the lifetime of your car's brakes.
+Keep in mind that following a few maintenance and driving tips can extend car brakes lifetime and avoid repair.

 This is a decision which should be made on an individual basis, taking into account the condition of each component, as well as time and budget constraints.
 Parts can be replaced only as needed to ensure that you get the most life out of each, or you may want to save time and a little money by restoring the entire system to like new condition at once.